tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Renamed section.

-−
-p.
-4: You don't specifically reference figure 2 when you first start talking about it, i.e., at the start of section 3.3.
+> p.
+4: You don't specifically reference figure 2 when you first start

-−
+> talking about it, i.e., at the start of section 3.3.

+Referenced now.

-p.
-5: Figure 4 is referenced (on this page) before Fig. 3 (which appears along with its referencing text on the following page).
+> p.
+5: Figure 4 is referenced (on this page) before Fig. 3 (which appears
+> along with its referencing text on the following page).
 Reorder.

-−
-p.
-5: In 3.5 you mention associating a \rho variable with a record, but the grammar for d in 3.4 does not show it; it should be added there.
-You can/should also be clearer that \theta is a global substitution, and say more about the sense in which it is "minimal".
-It's not clear what constraints are contributing to \rho when reading in the data, so it's not clear how to solve them minimally.
-This part of the process is the least explained/most vague.

-−
+Reordered.

+> you mention associating a \rho variable with a record, but the grammar
+> for d in 3.4 does not show it (..)
+You can/should also be clearer that
+> \theta is a global substitution, and say more about the sense in which
+> it is "minimal".
+It's not clear what constraints are contributing to \rho
+> when reading in the data, so it's not clear how to solve them minimally.

+Variables appear in the shapes (Section 3.1), but not in the 'd' values (Section 3.4).
+We clarified that \theta is global and clarified 'minimal'.

-p.
+> p.
 6: In Fig. 3 you reference option<\sigma> -- should be nullable<\sigma>.

-−
+Fixed.

-p.
+> p.
 9: The adjective "relativized" is stilted, to me.
-Why is "relative safety" not the right phrase, rather than "relativized safety"?
+Why is "relative safety"
+> not the right phrase, rather than "relativized safety"?

+Changed to 'relative safety'.

+> p.
+9: The syntax (\lambda x \rightarrow e) for functions does not match
+> the previously introduced syntax in Fig. 5 (\lambda x.e)

+Fixed.

+> Also, in Fig. 9, the rule for null and \bot generates a function that calls
+> the class C's constructor with no argument, but the generated L
+> defines C as having an argument.

+Good catch.
+Fixed.

 −
 p.
-9: The syntax (\lambda x \rightarrow e) for functions does not match the previously introduced syntax in Fig. 5 (\lambda x.e); I prefer the standard syntax (without the arrow).
-Also, in Fig. 9, the rule for null and \bot generates a function that calls the class C's constructor with no argument, but the generated L defines C as having an argument.

-−
-p.
 9: The bullet list at the start of section 5 seems intuitive except for "Records in the input can have fewer fields, provided that the type of the field is nullable in some of the samples."
 But to have inferred a nullable field we would have seen a sample that was missing one; so I don't see in what sense the records would have "fewer fields".
 Indeed, Lemma 3 implies this when it says the records must have inferred sub-shapes compared to the ones from which the parser was generated.
 I would drop this bullet.

-−
-p.
+> p.
 10: Dangling reference after "(standard) ML".

+Fixed.

 > (...) capitalization of field names changes